tobbez/deluge_exporter/README.md

 ### Per-torrent metrics
-Per-torrent metrics are not included by design.
-They are not particularly useful, and would cause series bloat.
+Per-torrent metrics are disabled by default and can be enabled by setting the environment variable `PER_TORRENT_METRICS` to `1`.
+Keep in mind that this can cause series bloat.

-A contribution adding them would be accepted assuming it would be opt-in (by command line flag or configuration option).

 ## Docker